luizpvas/functuts/priv/tutorials/en/05-improving-seo-for-a-brand-new-website.md

 ## Generating a sitemap

-It seems a sitemap is the best way to tell Google about the pages I want to be indexed.
-I found a couple of tools online to generate one, but I would have to update it every time I published a new tutorial &mdash; so I built a [one](https://functuts.com/sitemap).
+It seems sitemaps are the best way to tell Google about the pages we want to index.
+I found a couple of tools online to generate one, but I would have to update it every time I published a new tutorial &mdash; so I built [one](https://functuts.com/sitemap).
 It reads the current list of tutorials dynamically so it is always up to date.

 The [Sitemap's XML body](https://github.com/luizpvas/functuts/blob/master/lib/tuts_web/templates/sitemap/index.xml.eex) looks something like this: